-In the following stage residue distance and contact maps are predicted by a system based on 2D-Recursive Neural Networks (XXstout).
-Two types of maps are predicted: binary maps with a contact threshold of 8Å between C $\beta$ , which are submitted to the RR category; 4-class distance maps (thresholds of 8, 13 and 19Å) between C $\alpha$ which are used for 3D prediction.
-Inputs for map prediction are: the sequence; MSA; PSI-BLAST and SAMD templates.
+In the following stage residue contact maps are predicted by a system based on 2D-Recursive Neural Networks (XXstout).
+We predict binary maps with a contact threshold of 8Å between C $\beta$ , which are submitted to the RR category.
+Inputs for map prediction are: the sequence; MSA; PSI-BLAST, SAMD and SAMD templates.
 That is, the maps are template-based whenever suitable templates are found.

-The 3D reconstruction, which is only conducted on C $\alpha$ traces, is run as follows: we run a SAMD search for templates with an e-value of 10,000; for each (overlapping) 9-mer of the protein we gather the structures of the top 50 templates which fully cover it (SAMD\list); a simulated annealing search of the conformational space is run using crankshaft moves to quickly find a minimum of a potential function which rewards formation of predicted contacts; from the previous enpoint a simulated annealing search is run by substituting 9-mers from the conformation with 9-mers from the SAMD\list, and using the same potential function as above.
+The 3D reconstruction, which is only conducted on C $\alpha$ traces, is run as follows: we run a SAMD search for templates with an e-value of 10,000; for each (overlapping) 9-mer of the protein we gather the structures of the top 50 templates which fully cover it (SAMD\list); a simulated annealing search of the conformational space is run using crankshaft moves to quickly find a minimum of a potential function which rewards formation of contacts that appear in a weighed average of the distance maps of templates; from the previous enpoint a simulated annealing search is run by substituting 9-mers from the conformation with 9-mers from the SAMD\list, and using the same potential function as above.

-We run 30 reconstructions for each protein, which we rank by their weighed TM-scores against templates.
-For the 5 top-ranked models we reconstruct the backbone with Maxsprout (with SABBAC for Distill\human), and the full atoms with Scwrl4.
+We run 30 reconstructions for each protein, which we rank by their weighed TM-scores against the template list.
+For the 5 top-ranked models we reconstruct the backbone with SABBAC, and the full atoms with Scwrl4, then run a brief energy minimisation by gromacs.
 These are the models submitted to CASP.

-It should be noted that everything in our pipeline (except BLAST and the software to blow $C\alpha$ traces into full-atom models) is in house, and that in normal conditions we can provide predictions for a protein in tens of minutes.
+It should be noted that everything in our pipeline (except BLAST and the software to blow C $\alpha$ traces into full-atom models) is in house, and that in normal conditions we can provide predictions for a protein in tens of minutes.